openstack-archive/docs-specs/specs/ocata/build-pdf-from-rst-guides.rst

 Alternatives
 ------------

-* Building PDFs seperately (without using current Sphinx build scripts) can be an alternative.
+* Building PDFs separately (without using current Sphinx build scripts) can be an alternative.
 However, this result will decrease the manageability of build scripts in documentation repositories.